ckashby/react-native-elements/docs/forms.md

 #### FormValidationMessage example

 ##### The [FormValidationMessage](https://react-native-training.github.io/react-native-elements/API/forms/#formvalidationmessage-props) component is just a styled text.
 You have to implement for now the logic of errors.
-Basically, if you have an error, display the FormValidationMesage, if not, display nothing.
+Basically, if you have an error, display the FormValidationMessage, if not, display nothing.

 ```js
 <FormValidationMessage>{'This field is required'}</FormValidationMessage>